Entropyxz/ASL/README.md

 ## Project Overview

-The goal of this project is to classify ASL gestures (letters A-Z, and special gestures: `nothing`, `space`, `del`) from both video files and live webcam input.
+The goal of this project is to classify ASL gestures (letters A-Z, and special gestures: `nothing`, `space`, `del`) from live webcam input.
 The project uses:
 - **Mediapipe Hands** for detecting hand landmarks and computing bounding boxes.
 - **TensorFlow/Keras CNN model** for gesture classification.